Photo credit: Geoseph Domenichello

 2.2 The origin of cacao

-Where cacao is grown has a large impact on the flavour of the cacao bean.
+Where cacao is grown may have impact on the flavour of the cacao bean.
 This is what has lead to chocolates with the labels "single origin" or "single plantation".
 A particular variety, grown in a particular area, will grow seeds that contain certain aromas and flavours, sometimes being very favourable.
 Of course, the use of single origins can also lead people to assume any chocolate made with cacao from that region is going to be quality chocolate.
 This is not always the case (see section 2.3).
 It is true that cacao from Madagascar tends to be quite fruity, with strong notes of citrus flavoured fruits.
 Cacao from Ecuador tends to be more earthy, with notes of baked bread, coffee, and biscuits.
 However, that being said, even if cacao originated from this area, and even if it was of the trinitario or criollo variety, won't necessarily lead to quality chocolate.
+And much of the final flavour of the chocolate is dependant on the chocolate maker and how they process the beans.

 2.3 Growing, Harvesting, Fermenting, and Drying.